JetBrains/intellij-sdk-docs/tutorials/custom_language_support/language_and_filetype.md

 ```

 ### 2.5.2 Register the FileType Factory
-The `SimpleFileTypeFactory` is registered with the IntelliJ Platform using the `com.intellij.openapi.fileTypes.FileTypeFactory` extension point in `plugin.xml`.
+The `SimpleFileTypeFactory` is registered using the `com.intellij.openapi.fileTypes.FileTypeFactory` extension point in `plugin.xml`.

 ```xml
   <extensions defaultExtensionNs="com.intellij">